Sample GRE Reading Comprehension Questions

 When attacking a “strengthen” question like this, you should always start by deconstructing the argument and understanding exactly the line of reasoning.
 To summarize this argument:

-Premise One: Recently an unusually high number of dolphins have been found dead of infectious diseases, and most of these had abnormally high tissue concentrations of certain compounds that, even in low concentrations, reduce dolphins’ resistance to infection.
+• Premise 2: Most of these dead dolphins had abnormally high tissue concentrations of certain compounds that, even in low concentrations, reduce dolphins’ resistance to infection.

-Premise Two: The only source of these compounds in the dolphins’ environment is boat paint.
+• Premise 3: The only source of these compounds in the dolphins’ environment is boat paint.

-Conclusion: Since dolphins rid their bodies of the compounds rapidly once exposure ceases, their mortality rate should decline rapidly if such boat paints are banned.
+• Conclusion: Dolphins’ mortality rate should decline rapidly if such boat paints are banned.

 GRE Reading Comprehension Practice Question #4